theheking/intro-to-command-line-hpc/practical_overview/8_Running_Commands_Downloading_Data.md

 **Recap**
-## What is the difference between single and paired end reads?
+## What is the difference between single and paired-end reads?
 With paired-end sequencing, both ends of the fragment are sequenced.
-With single-end sequencing, only one end is of a fragment is sequenced.
+With single-end sequencing, only one end of a fragment is sequenced.
 If the data is paired-end, you have two files for each sample.

 To download the data, please:

-1) request an interactive session using qsub
+1) Request an interactive session using qsub

 2) Use `mkdir` to create a folder for your input fasta file e.g. **data** You can use the `-p` option for `mkdir`.
 This option allows `mkdir` to create the new directory, even if one of the parent directories does not already exist.
-It also supresses errors if the directory already exists, without overwriting that directory.
+It also suppresses errors if the directory already exists, without overwriting that directory.

 3) Download the dataset below to your local scratch

-    $   mkdir -p /scratch/im21/[your_userid]/data/
+        $   mkdir -p /scratch/im21/[your_userid]/fastqc_data/
         $   cd data

         $   wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_1.fastq.gz
         $   wget ftp://ftp.sra.ebi.ac.uk/vol1/fastq/SRR258/004/SRR2589044/SRR2589044_2.fastq.gz